zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-documents-schemas/b2b-documents-schemas.md

 | Code List |A code list defines an enumeration of allowed values for the element. |
 | Notes  | Click to add Notes to the Element |

-6. Select Code List Code list to add new code.
+6. Select **Code list** to add new code.
-7. Click Add a New Code List (if the element does not already have a code list defined)
+7. Click **Add a New Code List** (if the element does not already have a code list defined)
 8. A placeholder code is created for you.
 Hover over it and select Edit.
-Add a currency code name and optional description, and click x to save your updates.
+Add a currency code name and optional description, and click **X** to save your updates.
-9. Click Add to add more codes and edit them as necessary for your business requirements.
+9. Click **Add** to add more codes and edit them as necessary for your business requirements.
 For this example, add EUR (for the Euro currency) and USD (for US dollars).
 ![](images/CustomizePOSchema4010-EditCur02-2.png)

-10. When complete, click X in the upper right corner to close the dialog.
-Click Save.
+10. When complete, click **X** in the upper right corner to close the dialog.
+Click **Save**.
 The segment (CUR) and the element (CUR02) that you customized to deviate from the standard schema are identified by a dot.
 ![](images/CustomizePOSchema4010-EditCur02-3.png)